Defending Your Website

 How to Protect Your Business

 The first step in protecting your website from Negative SEO is to do an in-depth link analysis.
-You gotta know the quality and number of your inbound links (those pointing to your website).
-When we conduct a link analysis, we categorize links into: toxic, suspicious, and safe.
+You’ve got to know the quality and number of your inbound links (those pointing to your website).
+When we conduct a link analysis, we categorize links into: toxic, suspicious, and safe, making it clear what is helping your SEO and what is hindering it.

 Next, you need to sort the links by domain (the website root that created the link).
 For example, we did an analysis for a client and they had nearly 50,000 links, 97% of them toxic!
 So understanding how many domains are represented in your link profile will indicate the size of a clean-up project.